Why can’t we feel Earth’s spin? | EarthSky.org

 The constant spin of the Earth had our ancestors pretty confused about the true nature of the cosmos.
 They noticed that the stars, and the sun and the moon, all appeared to move above the Earth.
 Because they couldn’t feel Earth move, they logically interpreted this observation to mean that Earth was stationary and “the heavens” moved above us.

-With the notable exception of the early Greek scientist Aristarchus, who first proposed a heliocentric (sun-centered) model of the universe hundreds of years B.C.E., the world’s great thinkers upheld the geocentric (Earth-centered) idea of the cosmos for many centuries.
+With the notable exception of the early Greek scientist Aristarchus, who first proposed a heliocentric (sun-centered) model of the universe hundreds of years B.C., the world’s great thinkers upheld the geocentric (Earth-centered) idea of the cosmos for many centuries.

-It wasn’t until the 16th Century that the heliocentric model of Copernicus began to be discussed and understood.
+It wasn’t until the 16th century that the heliocentric model of Copernicus began to be discussed and understood.
 While not without errors, Copernicus’ model eventually convinced the world that Earth spun on its axis beneath the stars … and also moved in orbit around the sun.

-Bottom line: Why don’t we feel Earth rotating, or spinning, on its axis?
-It’s because Earth spins steadily – and moves at a constant rate in orbit around the sun – carrying you as a passenger right along with it.
+Bottom line: We don’t feel Earth rotating on its axis because Earth spins steadily – and moves at a constant rate in orbit around the sun – carrying you as a passenger right along with it.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.